Call Detail

 Wall mounted work must be provided with hanging systems that are suitably fashioned to install securely.

 Individual objects should weigh less than 100 lbs. and have dimensions that can pass through a 36” x 80” entrance door.
-Larger works designed to be assembled from multiple parts in a modular fashion may be accommodated.
+Larger work designed to be assembled from multiple parts in a modular fashion may be accommodated.

 PLEASE CONSIDER THE SIZE/WEIGHT OF YOUR WORK, AS THESE FACTORS WILL IMPACT YOUR SHIPPING DECISIONS AND COSTS.